ritvikmath/jekyll-now/_posts/2017-6-14-SAT_Analysis.md

 ## School Size

-We start with total school enrollment. **Is is more likely that a larger school or smaller school will have better average SAT scores?** We can argue for either side.
+We start with total school enrollment. **Is it more likely that a larger school or smaller school will have better average SAT scores?** We can argue for either side.
 Perhaps larger schools have more resources to provide students.
 On the other hand, perhaps smaller schools offer a more intimate learning environment with a better student to teacher ratio.
 Let's turn to the data.

 <figure>
 <center>